jsokol20/Airport-Simulation/README.md

 # Airport Simulation
 Home work 7 assignement

-This is a homwework assignemnt from my datastructures class that incorporated completing an airport simulation.
+This is a homwework assignment from my datastructures class that incorporated completing an airport simulation.